Preloader gif in blue with white border, transparent background.

 Most career progression frameworks are built for large companies with rigid hierarchies.
 But that structure doesn’t fit how many modern teams operate, especially SMBs and flatter organizations where impact matters more than job titles.
+AI is also reshaping the skills people need to do their jobs well, and most existing frameworks haven't caught up; if yours doesn't account for how AI changes day-to-day work, it's already out of date.

 The opportunity is clear: build a flexible, skill-based framework that fits how your team actually works.
 You don’t need a full HR ops function or a polished leveling matrix.
 You need a system that shows people what growth looks like and helps managers talk about it consistently.